WAYFINDING MUSIC

 Our groups are social, collaborative, and representative of the real musical activities that modern bands engage in.

+Our teachers design the space, tasks, and provide instructional guidance with feedback in real-time throughout our sessions.
 The 45-minute format gives students time to experiment and regulate their own practice while working both individually and with others.
 In this environment students feel supported rather than controlled, and peer-to-peer learning can naturally emerge.

-Our studio space hosts 2 electronic drum kits with sticks, auxillary percussion instruments, 3 electric guitars and amplifiers, 1 electric bass guitar and amplifier, one full size digital piano and one smaller electronic keyboard, bluetooth speakers, other useful learning materials and equipment.
+Our large studio space hosts 2 electronic drum kits with sticks, auxillary percussion instruments, electric guitars and amplifiers, 1 electric bass guitar and amplifier, one full size digital piano and one smaller electronic keyboard, bluetooth speakers, other useful learning materials and equipment.
 Students do not need to bring their own instruments, but are encouraged to bring their own if it is their preference.

 Please note that at this stage we can’t cater for instrument types other than those already in our core range (eg. wind instruments, acoustic drums) due to restrictions on noise.